-Boys and Girls Clubs of Airdrie is pleased and proud to be part of Raising the Grade.
+Boys and Girls Clubs of Airdrie is pleased and proud to be part of Raise the Grade.
 The program gives youth the tools and opportunities to excel in school and go on to become successful and independent.
 Young people can explore their personal interests and connect with mentors, tutors and friends while enhancing their digital literacy through this after-school program.

 For additional information, please visit the link below: